-To many people, Kent is viewed upon as a conduit to the Continent – straight down the M2 or M20, hop on to the ferry or Shuttle and you’re in France within a couple of hours.
-It is within easy reach from London, M25 and the continent.
+To many people, Kent is viewed as a route to the Continent – head straight down the M2 or M20 motorways, hop on to the ferry or Le Shuttle and you’re in France within a couple of hours.
+Kent is within easy reach from London, M25 and the continent.

 Kent is rich in history, probably unrivalled in Southern England.
 See where Julius Caesar or St Augustine landed.
 View the many castles, forts, battlefields and defences illustrating conflicts from Saxon times to the present day, including the iconic Dover Castle.
 Kent is also rich in architecture and the area boasts an enviable number of Conservation areas with Listed buildings illustrating its heritage.
 Canterbury with its magnificent Cathedral remains one of the top tourist attractions in England.

-Theatres and live music venues can be found throughout the county as well as beautiful gardens and grounds at locations such as Sissinghurst, Leeds Castle and Goodnestone.
+Theatres and live music venues can be found throughout the county as well as beautiful gardens and grounds at locations such as Sissinghurst, Leeds Castle and Goodnestone Park Gardens.
 Museums reflecting the history of the area can be found throughout the county and the recently opened Turner Contemporary Gallery in Margate is rapidly becoming one of the top attractions.

 And if all of that is not enough you can climb aboard The Shuttle in Folkestone and be in France in 35 minutes to explore a completely different world.